 - DDCAT Support - Supporting DoH-funded alcohol and other drug agencies in WA to use the Dual Diagnosis Capability in Addiction Tool (DDCAT) to assess their capacity to work with people who have comorbid substance use and mental health concerns.

 - Student Placements - Supporting university students from allied health fields to complete placements in the alcohol and other drug sector.

 - Green Book Directory of Alcohol and other Drug and Mental Health Services in WA (www.greenbook.org.au) - WANADA, in partnership with the WA Association for Mental Health, has developed a directory of AOD and mental health services that builds on our print resource.
-The Green Book is available as a dedicated online directory and mobile app (jointly funded by the WA Drug and Alcohol Office and the WA Mental Health Commission).
+The Green Book is available as a dedicated online directory and mobile app, as well as in print.

 Resources developed as part of the ISI Initiative include:

 - Comorbidity Capacity Building Toolkit

 - Healthy Eating for Wellbeing: A Nutrition Guide for Alcohol & Other Drug Agency Workers (funded by the Foundation for Alcohol Education and Research (FARE)